finkelbert/ProPerlyAsked/praat_data/textgrids/README-textgrids.txt

 Folder for Praat TextGrids that corrsepond with the audio files in '/audio'.
-Note that TextGrids can be optionally supplied by the user.
-They do not result from the automatic Praat script.
+TextGrids are not shared through the GitHub link.
+Find them in the folder "IV.
+Selected items for analysis (190 items)" on OSF and move them here on your local version.